Kalisuchus: Description

 The holotype of Kalisuchus is a partial left maxilla, QM F8998.
 Although many other fragmentary bones from the Arcadia Formation were referred to the genus, the lack of overlap between these bones and the holotype makes these referrals dubious.
 One of the referred bones, QM F9521, was originally believed to be an unusual jugal but was subsequently interpreted as a right pterygoid similar to that of erythrosuchids and Sarmatosuchus.

 The anterior process of the maxilla is very short, similar to that of erythrosuchids.
 The ascending process is tall and vertical, creating a front edge of the antorbital fenestra which is only gently concave, as opposed to the strongly concave edge in other basal archosauriforms.
 The ascending process also thins transversely towards the tip.
 Similar to proterosuchids and Fugusuchus, there is no antorbital fossa separating the antorbital fenestra from the rest of the maxilla.
 The maxilla as a whole curves outwards very slightly, although to a lesser extent than in Proterosuchus.
 The lower edge of the medial (inside) surface of the maxilla is convex, while the palatal process is strongly downturned at the front.
 Although most of the teeth are poorly preserved, those which can be identified are unusually ankylothecodont (placed in deep sockets and fused to the bone), but also compressed, recurved, and serrated on the rear edge and the distal part of the front edge, as in most other carnivorous archosauriforms.

 The maxillary morphology of Kalisuchus seems intermediate between the semiaquatic crocodile-like proterosuchids and the robust terrestrial erythrosuchids.
 The strongly downturned palatal process of the maxilla may have been evidence for a strongly downturned snout, as in proterosuchids, and it may have had a similar niche and biology.
-Its body length is estimated at about 3 meters.
+Its body length is estimated at 3 meters.